XiaoxiaoWang87/LaneFinding/writeup.md

 1. Currently the algorithm determines if a line belong to the left or right lane by calculating the line angle and constraining it to a pre-defined range.
 This range may vary for different camera positions or different road geometry.

+2. The current Canny edge detection threshold may not work well when the contrast between lanes and the ground is small.

 Another shortcoming could be ...